 - 2 tablespoons lemon juice

 - 2 tablespoons butter

 - chopped parsley for garnish.

-- Rinse chicken thighs with water and place on cutting board.
-With a kitchen mallet, slightly pound the thighs to even out the thickness so they’ll cook evenly.
+- Place chicken thighs on a cutting board.
+With a kitchen mallet, slightly pound the thighs to even out the thickness so they'll cook evenly.
 Sprinkle both sides with flour and salt and pepper to taste.

-- Heat a small Dutch oven over medium high heat.
+- Heat a medium to large heavy skillet over medium high heat.
 Add the oil until hot and then add chicken thighs.
 Cook on both sides until nicely browned.
 About 4-5 minutes per side.
 Remove thighs to a plate and cover with the lid or foil to keep warm.

-- Reduce heat to medium.
-Add the onion slices and cook for one minute, stirring constantly.
-In a bowl, combine chicken broth, garlic, red pepper flakes and lemon juice, Add to the hot pan, scraping pan to collect all of the browned chicken bits that have collected on the pan.
+- In a bowl, combine chicken broth, garlic, red pepper flakes and lemon juice, Add to the hot pan, scraping pan to collect all of the browned chicken bits that have collected on the pan.
 Simmer for 8-10 minutes.

 - Remove pan from heat and stir in butter and cream.
 When the butter has melted add the chicken back into the pot.
 Stir well to coat the chicken with the sauce.
 Serve immediately.

 Pan Fried Boneless Chicken Thighs …It’s what’s for Dinner.

 Why Trust These Recipes?
 Lea Ann Brown has lived, worked and played in Colorado for 45 years.
 She has immersed herself in the Colorado Culinary space, is a Culinary School Graduate and publishes her Colorado food Blog, Cooking On The Ranch.